PythiaUF/Triya-UF-OSC-Docs/docs/guides/main_py_discord_bot.md

 [^4]: Event objects being passed in can also be named anything.
 Sorry for only telling you this now, but no, it doesn't *have* to be `event`.

-[^5]: As for why Ping-pong... it's a programming joke.
+[^5]: As for why ping-pong... it's a programming joke.
 Don't worry about it.